Yxwww/notes/paradigms/functional/fp-lite-2-by-kyle-simpson.md

 ## Purify Functions

+> a pure function is a function has referential transparency

+*referential transparency*: we could take that function call and replace it with its return, the rest of the program will behave transparently.

 - observably act as pure function
 - function F itself is not pure, but as long as it contains all relative side effects within itself we say it's pure function
   - encap possible side effects in the function